gshipley/summitlab14/Chapters/17-DIY.md

 ##**Deploying application code**

-Instead of spending time in this lab with writing a server runtime, we are going to use an existing one that is available on the OpenShift github page.
+Instead of spending time in this lab with writing a server runtime, we are going to use an existing one that is available on the OpenShift Github page.
 This application code is written in Java and consists of a single MyHttpServer main class.
-Since this source code lives on the github OpenShift project page, we need to add the remote github repository and then pull the remote source code while at the same time overwriting the existing source code we have in our DIY application directory.
+Since this source code lives on the Github OpenShift project page, we need to add the remote Github repository and then pull the remote source code while at the same time overwriting the existing source code we have in our DIY application directory.

 	$ git remote add upstream git://github.com/openshift/openshift-diy-java-demo.git
 	$ git pull -s recursive -X theirs upstream master